locka99/cpp-to-rust-book/09_features_compared/strings.md

 ### There is no string primitive

-C and C++ does not have a string primitive type, instead it has `char` type, that is one byte.
+C and C++ does not have a string primitive type, instead it has a `char` type, that is one byte.
 A "string" is a pointer to an array of chars that are terminated with a zero byte, `'\0'`.

 ```c++
 // The array that my_string points at ends with a hidden \0